|

 I remember once in post-war Moscow, I had to make a coat for myself...

-for the first and the last time in
+for the first and the last time

+my life!
 I am also an applied-designer.
 Lamps, doors, fireplaces do not take much

 efforts from me to make.
 It's lucky that I don't know neither physics